ThomasTusche/ThomasTusche.github.io/index.md

 #### Hangman
 ![hangman](./hangman.png)

 My second game was the Game Hangman.
-The projects comes with a wordlist from which a random word is being chosen.
+The project comes with a wordlist from which a random word is being chosen.
 The player gets to know the amount of letters the word has and loses the games if his guesses failes 6 times.
-Meanwhile each correct letter will be displayed, all guessed letters will be displayed, that you not chose the same letter twice and a graphics shows the state of your stickfigure.
+All guessed letters will be displayed, that you not chose the same letter twice, and all correct letters will be additionally displayed at the spot they're appearing in the word.
+During your guesses, the Hangman figure will be painted and for each wrong answer a new body part will be added to the stickman.

 The Python code is available here:
 [Hangman Code](https://github.com/ThomasTusche/hangman)

-### **3) Project: AWS Cost Allocator as Shell Script inside a Docker Container**
+### **3) Project: AWS Cost Allocator Shell Script inside a Docker Container**

 Costs are an important factor for any infrastructure whether being hosted inside a public cloud or not.
-At one point I had to gather specific costs of three different AWS Accounts and restructure the Data that could be displayed inside AWS Quicksight.
+At one point I had to gather specific costs of three different AWS Accounts and restructure the Data that they could be displayed inside AWS Quicksight.
 Additionally, I wanted to run it inside a docker container on a sheduled basis.
 The container gets triggered by a Cloudwatch Rule, downloads the configuration and scripts, excecutes them and upload the generated file on an S3 Bucket.